AVJdataminer/content_dev/Intro_python_jupyter.md

 ## Jupyter notebooks
 We will be computing using Jupyter notebooks (http://jupyter.org/) and the programming language *Python* (https://www.python.org/).
 Jupyter notebooks provide an interactive environment where you can mix text, equations, computer code and visual outputs.
 This is new technology that is increasingly widely used, and it is all free and open-source.
+You can run Jupyter and Python locally on your own computer.
+The _Anaconda_ environment is recommended.
+It is free and available at [https://www.continuum.io/downloads](https://www.continuum.io/downloads).
+Make sure you select the Python 3 version.
    + Jupyter lab
    +
 ## kernels